PokemonAutomation/ComputerControl/Wiki/SetupGuide/README.md

 However, it needs to be a *regular* Nintendo Switch that can be docked with HDMI video output.
 You cannot use a Switch Lite.
 We need the video output for the computer to see your Switch.
 Unfortunately you cannot just point a camera at the Switch Lite's screen since that comes with too much loss of quality.
 (Even if this worked, it's bad idea anyway since 24/7 gameplay will burn out the screen.)

-**Switch 2:**

-Support for the Switch 2 is available starting from version 0.54 - but only for wired controllers.
-Support for wireless controllers (including joycons) on the Switch 2 remains a work in progress.

-As of July 2025, we expect most automation to remain on the Switch 1 even for Switch 2 owners.
-There are currently no Pokémon games exclusive to the Switch 2.
-Most of our users who have jumped on the Switch 2 train use the Switch 2 for manual/normal play while their existing Switch 1 becomes the spare for running 24/7 automation.

 ### Video Capture Card (the computer's eyes)